aspect-build/rules_js/docs/README.md

 ### Fetch third-party packages from npm

-rules_js accesses npm packages using [pnpm]. pnpm's "virtual store" of packages aligns with Bazel's "external repositories", and the pnpm "linker" which creates the `node_modules` tree has semantics we can reproduce with Bazel actions.
+rules_js accesses npm packages using [pnpm]. pnpm's ["symlinked node_modules structure"](https://pnpm.io/symlinked-node-modules-structure) of packages aligns with Bazel's "external repositories", and the pnpm "linker" which creates the `node_modules` tree has semantics we can reproduce with Bazel actions.

 If your code works with pnpm, then you should expect it works under Bazel as well.